Our staff will respond to your query promptly and provide detailed information to your questions.

 Breakfast in the restaurant.
 Today it is time to start your engines and follow the guide through snow covered forests, over frozen lakes and swamps, amongst the fells.
 Driving distance is about 20km and you will drive 2 persons per snowmobile.
 Lunch will be served in the restaurant.

 In the afternoon the guide will take you to the lake to try your luck with ice fishing.
-Dinner is served in the main restaurant.
+Christmas dinner is served in the main restaurant and watch out for the special guest of the night with a sack full of presents.

 This morning you can spend at own leisure.
-After lunch we will build and decorate our own gingerbread house.
-Tonight your traditional dinner will be served in a kota or lakeside restaurant around the open fire.
+After lunch we will build and decorate our own gingerbread house, followed by a relaxing afternoon in the Arctic Sauna World.
+Christmas dinner in the restaurant.

-Price is for 2 adults & 1 or 2 children (4-12 years old) sharing quad cabin.
+Price is for 2 adults & 1 or 2 children (5-12 years old) sharing quad cabin.
 Reduction applies for kids aged 2 to 3.
 Please contact us for a personalised quote for larger families.
-Price and date early indicative.
-Waitlist now for this tour and we will let you know when the details are confirmed.

 Remember to bring a gift for Santa to deliver.
 Please note that included lunches in Scandinavia are often hearty soups with bread.